flaritycat/DOCE_RPA/README.md

 ===================================
 *(prior to fork is marked with strikethrough)*

-- Extension is set to install via Google Admin on connected accounts.
+- Extension is set to install via [Google Admin](http://admin.google.com/) on connected accounts.
-- User logs into chrome with account.
+- User logs into chrome with account, and synchronize.
 - Extension is installed.
 - ~~The user runs an .exe Autoitscript to change the options via console in Chrome.~~
 - User downloads file.
 File is stored under *"Downloads\Vis-ePhorte"*
-- *"Downloads\Vis-ePhorte"* is a symlink to a network share. **Must be setup before downloading**
+- *"Downloads\Vis-ePhorte"* is a symlink to a network share. **Must be setup before downloading, or else the folder will be created by the extension**
 - *RPA-bot* has access to the network share.
 Moves the files to a different internal location and starts to work.

 Symbolic Link example